Non-periodic Fourier propagation algorithms for partial differential equations: Inhomogeneous patch solutions

-When handling inhomogeneous boundary value problems, the approach often involves adding a patch function, typically a polynomial function in both $x$ and $t$, since these are easy to work with.
-This patch function is relatively smooth and must satisfy both the boundary conditions and the Laplacian term of the problem.
-Further, the patch function should be selected so that it does not introduce any extra terms to the Laplacian term, as any additional terms could simply change the problem that we are solving.
+For inhomogeneous boundary value problems, this approach involves adding a patch function \citep{boyd2001}, typically a polynomial function.
+This patch function is smooth and must satisfy the boundary conditions.
+In the FIP case it must locally solve the differential equation over a short time.
+Here we explain how a patch function can be selected to meet the boundary conditions of the problem.